aws-samples/aws-greengrass-mini-fulfillment/docs/OPERATE.md

 ```
 screen -r 8281
 ```
-Then remember to detach from the screen using `Ctrl-A, D` not `Ctrl-C`.
+:warning: Then remember to detach from the screen using `Ctrl-A, D` not `Ctrl-C`.

 If `button` is successful the physical button lights will turn on.
 If `belt` is successful you'll see `[btt.__init__] frequency:<value>` in the output.